The effectiveness of interventions aimed at increasing hand washing in healthcare workers—a systematic review by Naikoba S, and Hayward A

 The result of this study showed that the interventions influence handwashing.
 The authors have demonstrated in this study that handwashing is the most active method of preventing the transmission of microorganisms in health institutions and contributes to reducing morbidity and mortality due to HAI.
 This research found that during clinical practices, some health professionals perform their activities without taking into account the importance of handwashing, they devote themselves to performing procedures in a routine and mechanical way without being aware that they would be contributing to the promotion of nosocomial infections.
 Therefore, it is necessary to participate in a team of all health professionals in the use of hand washing techniques and procedures as a fundamental element in the prevention of these infections, thus responding to their responsibility as active members of the health team.
 The authors have motivated the development of the investigative process, and they have given recommendations for handwashing by the hospital staff before and after the surgery.
 The results of the study promote the education and behavior of healthcare workers to reduce Hospital Acquired Infections.

-Argument of the Author
+The argument of the Author

 The authors argue that despite the countless efforts to improve and disseminate the practice of handwashing, the significance of this simple process has not been adequately recognized by health professionals (Erasmus et al., 2009).
 These measures are the main work tool that allows nurses to protect their health and develop their work efficiently, reducing the risk of transmission of microorganisms from either unrecognized or recognized sources of infection in services of health.
-The authors also argue on the intervention of education, behavior, knowledge, and facilities of handwashing in the hospitals for the healthcare workers to reduce hospital-acquired infections (Naikoba & Hayward, 2001).
+The authors also argue for the intervention of education, behavior, knowledge, and facilities of handwashing in the hospitals for the healthcare workers to reduce hospital-acquired infections (Naikoba & Hayward, 2001).

 Ethical Considerations

-The authors of this paper have adopted the ethical considerations.
-The literature on which this paper is based was accessed with the permission of respective authors.
+The authors of this paper have adopted ethical considerations.
+The literature on which this paper is based was accessed with the permission of the respective authors.
 All the ethical measures were taken to make sure that no violation of occurs of the ethical considerations.
 A proper plan was made for the collection of information with responsibility and with the sole objective of gathering the necessary information.
 The research is based mainly on 21 other studies.
 None of them were made public by the authors, and their personal information is also kept confidential.
 The study is approved by Institutional Review Board.

 Conclusion

 The study reveals that this simple practice of handwashing is essential to avoid the spread of diseases that occur when transmitting germs from one patient to another through the hands of workers Health.
 The authors indicated that the most common infections, often caused by germs resistant to medications, are those of the urinary tract and those that are contracted in an operating room, in addition to pneumonia and bloodstream infections.
 The research focused on the intervention aimed at improving compliance with handwashing, reinforcing handwashing behavior and knowledge, improving knowledge of healthcare workers, improvement of facilities in the hospitals.
-The author encourages the hospital administration for adjusting sink facilities for the benefit of patients and healthcare worker with the aim of reducing Hospital Acquired Infections.
+The author encourages the hospital administration for adjusting sink facilities for the benefit of patients and healthcare workers with the aim of reducing Hospital Acquired Infections.
 This qualitative research critique has summarized the research study conducted.
 This study will help me a lot in my research that is based on handwashing.

 References

 Naikoba, S., & Hayward, A. (2001).
 The effectiveness of interventions aimed at increasing handwashing in healthcare workers – a systematic review.
-Journal Of Hospital Infection, 47(3), 173-180. http://dx.doi.org/10.1053/jhin.2000.0882
+Journal Of Hospital Infection47(3), 173-180. http://dx.doi.org/10.1053/jhin.2000.0882

 Erasmus, V., Brouwer, W., van Beeck, E., Oenema, A., Daha, T., & Richardus, J. et al. (2009).
 A Qualitative Exploration of Reasons for Poor Hand Hygiene Among Hospital Workers Lack of Positive Role Models and of Convincing Evidence That Hand Hygiene Prevents Cross-Infection.
 Infection Control & Hospital Epidemiology, 30(05), 415-419. http://dx.doi.org/10.1086/596773